-Operating Result 2019
+Operating Result 2020

-The consolidated total revenue of the Company in 2019 was 3,609.91million baht which increased by 1,018.45 million baht or 39.30 percent increase from 2,591.46 million baht in 2018.
-The consolidated total revenue consists of sales revenue, service revenue and other income, which were accounted for 98.31 percent, 0.53 percent and 1.17 percent respectively.
-The revenue contribution was similar to 2018 contribution.
+The consolidated total revenue of the Company in 2020 was 3,634.97 million baht which increased by 25.06 million baht or 0.69 percent increase from 3,609.91 million baht in 2019.
+The consolidated total revenue consists of sales revenue, service revenue and other income, which were accounted for 98.43 percent, 0.53 percent and 1.04 percent respectively.
+The revenue contribution was similar to 2019 contribution.
 The Company's sales revenue consists of sales revenue from Apple's product and sales revenue from other brands.
-The revenue from sales of Apple product in 2019 was 3,205.55 million baht which increased by 974.46 million baht or 43.68 percent compared to 2,231.09 million baht in 2018.
-Major reasons of increased revenue came from the sales of iPhone and iPad through existing distribution channels especially U•Store, iStudio and iBeat and the new branches of AIS Shop by Partner.
-As well as, the increase revenue came from the new product launch in 2019 for example iPhone 11, Apple Watch series 5, iPad 7 Gen, Air Pod Pro and Mac Book Pro.
+The revenue from sales of Apple product in 2020 and 2019 was 3,291.11 million baht and 3,205.55 million baht respectively, which increased by 85.56 million baht or 2.67 percent.
+Major reasons of increased revenue came from the sales of iPhone and iPad through existing distribution channels especially UStore, iStudio and iBeat and the new branches of AIS Shop by Partner as well as through online channel which entered during the year.
+Furthermore, the increase revenue came from the new product launch in 2020 for example iPhone series 12, iPad Gen 8, iPad Air 4, Watch Series 6 and Watch SE.